How to Use AI to Land Public Speaking Gigs

 What Event Organisers Prioritise When Selecting Speakers

-Event organisers are optimising for three interrelated outcomes: audience satisfaction, programme coherence, and personal reputation.
-They are not searching for the speaker who is objectively best at public speaking.
-Instead, they are looking for someone who is clearly aligned with the audience, topic, and intended outcomes, and who conveys reliability and safety to book.
+Organisers are optimising for three things at once: audience satisfaction, a coherent programme, and their own reputation.
+They are not hunting for the objectively best speaker.
+They want the one who clearly fits the audience, topic, and outcomes, and who feels safe to book.

 Why Speaker Clarity Matters More Than Charisma at the Booking Stage

-Charisma is largely invisible at the booking stage.
-Organisers cannot feel your stage presence or energy through a form or an email.
-What they do evaluate first is clarity: can they quickly understand what you speak about, who it is for, and why it belongs in their programme?
+Charisma is invisible at the booking stage.
+An organiser cannot feel your presence through a form.
+What they judge first is clarity: can they tell, fast, what you speak about, who it is for, and why it belongs in their programme?
+Clear beats clever here more than anywhere, because a confused organiser is a lost booking.

 Using AI to Identify the Right Public Speaking Opportunities